 - Be generous with the salt and pepper!
 The more fish you have, the more you need.

-- Salmon should be grilled over medium heat, about 375 to 400 degrees F. This recipe is written for Grilled Salmon in Foil on a gas grill, and it also works for a charcoal grill, Traeger grill, or Big Green Egg.
+- A large piece of salmon should be grilled over medium heat, about 375 to 400 degrees F. This recipe is written for a gas grill, and it also works for a charcoal grill, Traeger grill, or Big Green Egg.

-- Once you close the grill, the salmon should cook for 14-18 minutes, until almost completely cooked through at the thickest part.
+- Once you close the grill lid, the salmon should cook for 14-18 minutes, until almost completely cooked through at the thickest part.
 The cooking time will vary based on the thickness of your salmon.

 How to Tell When Salmon is Finished Cooking

-- You can check for doneness by taking a sharp knife and peeking into the thickest part of your Grilled Salmon in Foil.
+- If you don’t have a meat thermometer, you can check for doneness by taking a sharp knife and peeking into the thickest part of your salmon.
 If it is beginning to flake, but still has a little translucency in the middle, it is done.

 - If your piece is thinner (around 1-inch thick) check several minutes early to ensure your salmon does not overcook.
 If your piece is very thick (1 1/2 inches or more), it may need longer.